Accessibility Statement — Same Street

 Same Street is committed to making its website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-Same Street is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-Our primary colour combination (white text on dark green background) achieves a contrast ratio of 13.45:1, exceeding the WCAG 2.1 AAA requirement of 7:1.
+Same Street is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard.
+Our primary colour combination (white text on dark green background) achieves a contrast ratio of 13.45:1, exceeding the WCAG 2.2 AAA requirement of 7:1.

 How We Tested This Website